Aquion Energy

-Aquion Energy was a Bethlehem, Pennsylvania and Washington, D.C.-based company that manufactured sodium ion batteries (salt water batteries) and electricity storage systems.
+Aquion Energy was a Pittsburgh, Pennsylvania–based company that manufactured sodium ion batteries (salt water batteries) and electricity storage systems.

 The company claimed to provide a low-cost way to store large amounts of energy (e.g. for an electricity grid) through thousands of battery cycles, and a non-toxic end product made from widely available material inputs and which operates safely and reliably across a wide range of temperatures and operating environments.